mirumee/ariadne/docs/index.rst

 - Build-in simple synchronous dev server for quick GraphQL experimentation and GraphQL Playground.
 - Support for `Apollo GraphQL extension for Visual Studio Code <https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo>`_.
 - GraphQL syntax validation via ``gql()`` helper function.
 Also provides colorization if Apollo GraphQL extension is installed.

-Following features should work but are not tested and documented: interfaces.

 Requirements and installation